 paper and cleaning products (unscented) to eliminate

-- Have a cabinet stocked with "emergency" toys, videos, computer games, books, activities, and necessities (crafts, coloring books, balloons, play-dough, etc.) for your worst days.
+- Have a cabinet stocked with "emergency" toys, logic games, books, activities, and necessities (crafts, coloring books, balloons, play-dough, etc.) for your worst days.
 Also consider children's clubs such as:

 - If HG lasts most or all of pregnancy for you, think

 ahead to what you will need over the next year such